 Disclosures pertaining to remuneration and other details as required under Section 197 of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are appended as Annexure D to this Report.

-The Managing Director of the Company does not receive any remuneration or commission from holding Company or any of its subsidiaries.
+The Managing Director of the Company does not receive any remuneration or commission from the Companys holding or subsidiary company.